-The health benefits of pineapples are numerous.
+The health benefits of fresh pineapple are numerous.
 It is specifically best to boost immunity as it contains high amounts of antioxidants, vitamin C and Zinc.
-Thus, it is used for fast recovery after surgery, has anticancer, and antiageing properties.
+Thus, it is used for fast recovery after surgery and has anticancer, and anti-aging properties.

 Pineapple (Ananas comosus) is a tropical fruit that is loaded with minerals, antioxidants, and other beneficial substances such as enzymes that can help fight disease and inflammation.

 It has a fascinating history to tell.
 It was originally indigenous to Paraguayans in South America, but local Indians moved it up across South and Central America, as well as to the West Indies.
 When Columbus found America in 1493, it was taken to Spain.